-Whatever hours a pub keeps, it will still have a closing time, signalled by a ringing of a bell, or the shout of the landlord, "Last orders!" or the more old fashioned, "Drink up gentleman, it's time."
+Whatever hours a pub keeps, it will still have a closing time, signaled by a ringing of a bell, or the shout of the landlord, "Last orders!" or the more old-fashioned, "Drink up gentleman, it's time."
 That's your signal that you can order one more drink before being turfed out.

 About Children and Pets

 If you are traveling with children or with the family dog you will probably be able to bring them into the pub.
 While there are age limits to drinking, no hard and fast rules apply to whether children can be present where alcohol is served.
-It is left to the local licencing authority to decide what conditions regarding children to apply to the licence.
+It is left to the local licensing authority to decide what conditions regarding children to apply to the license.

-Generally children, accompanied by adults, are allowed in pubs that serve food.
-Some pubs restrict children to rooms out of sight of the bar itself, or only allow them in the beer gardens.
-As I mentioned earlier, pubs are not bars but are social centers of their local communities.
+Generally, children accompanied by adults are allowed in pubs that serve food.
+Some pubs restrict children to rooms out of sight of the bar itself or only allow them in the beer gardens.
 If the local authorities allow children, you can feel secure that the environment will be suitable.
 Some pubs even have playgrounds and game rooms for children.